jorloru/RAYearlyStats/README.md

 ![Fourth page](https://github.com/jorloru/RAYearlyStats/blob/main/images/example4.png)

+### What if I can't use Binder?

+In case Binder isn't an option due to a huge amount of achievement data or because the service is down, here I'll leave the steps you need to follow in order to run the tool in your computer:

+1) You will need to have both Python and Jupyter installed in your computer.
+If you require help with the installation of these programs, head below to the 'Installing and using Python and Jupyter' section.

+2) Download the contents of the `src` folder.
+Place this files wherever you like but keep all of them in the same folder.
+You will also need to download the `requirements.txt` file.

+3) Open a terminal and type `jupyter notebook` to open a Jupyter terminal in your browser.

+4) Open the downloaded Jupyter Notebook `RAYearlyStats.ipynb` from the Jupyter terminal.

+5) Follow the instructions that you will find within the Notebook under the tab Instructions.
+Please read the information listed under the Considerations tab as well.

 ### Installing and using Python and Jupyter

 Here's a step by step installation of the necessary tools to run the code.